smhurf/lewagon_challenges/01-Python/03-SQL-Basics/03-Interacting-with-db/README.md

 - [DBeaver](https://dbeaver.io/)

 ❓Should I use the command-line `sqlite3` or the visual tool above?
 Well, both are useful!
-It's good to learn a bit to manipulate the command line for two reasons.
+It's good to learn both for two reasons.
 On the one hand, a [CLI](https://en.wikipedia.org/wiki/Command-line_interface) allows you to focus on the SQL queries.
 On the other hand, a [GUI](https://en.wikipedia.org/wiki/Graphical_user_interface) tool will prove helpful to explore a database schema structure (tables? columns? etc.).

 ## Specs